Whole School Overview

 Not all subjects can naturally ‘fit’ within a theme and so these subjects are sometimes taught separately.
 Not everything in Maths links well with a theme and so this can sometimes run separately, but it is always taught by the class teacher and links are made whenever possible.
 Science can lend itself to lots of very engaging themes – space and plants both offer lots of opportunity – whereas other Science areas will be taught as ‘mini-themes.’

 We also have break out weeks within the curriculum where there is a whole school focus around the same theme.
-These can include Science, Rights Respecting, PSHE, Anti-Bullying and Music.
+These can include Science, Rights Respecting, PSHE and RSE, Anti-Bullying and Music.
 These fit with National / regional events so that our pupils are aware and can contribute to topical events as they happen.
 We also aim to promote British values and so our curriculum is underpinned by this, alongside spiritual, moral, social and cultural development so that we develop the whole child.

 We have a yearly overview and all classes from Y1 to Y6 also have different themes which will be the focus for their learning throughout the year.
 These themes are shown below.